What Is a Quartz Watch?

 During the 1970s, the "quartz watch" burst onto the scene as the newest high-tech gadget.
-Initially, these watches had red LED displays and they cost around $500 in the United States.
-Since then, the quartz watch has evolved so that either an LCD or a traditional mechanical (hour and minute hand) movement displays the time, and the price has fallen dramatically.
-It is not uncommon to find quartz watches given away for free in boxes of cereal!
-You may see rose quartz the beautiful pink variety in inexpensive crystals and beauty rollers around the supermarket.
+Initially, these watches had red LED displays and cost around $500 in the United States.
+Since then, the quartz watch has evolved so that either LCD, or traditional mechanical timepieces (hour and minute hand) movement displays the time, and the price has fallen dramatically.

 Advertisement

 The wind-up watch is an amazing piece of technology itself!
-It is part of a continuous research-and-development effort that started at the end of the 14th Century.
-Over the years, different innovations made wind-up watches smaller, thinner, more reliable, more accurate and even self-winding!
+It is part of a continuous research-and-development effort that started at the end of the 14th Century [source: Galanti].
+Over the years, different innovations made mechanical watches smaller, thinner, more reliable, more accurate and even self-winding!

 The components that you find in today's wind-up watches have been around for centuries: